Cities of cooperation

 Lahti received the European Green Capital award for 2021, and Lappeenranta followed by receiving the Europeal Grean Leaf award for the same year.
 The collaboration between LUT University and Lahti will revolve around LUT's strategic focus areas and Green Capital themes.

-The Junior University operating model is being planned in cooperation with the City of Lahti, the University of Helsinki, the Lahti University Campus, and the LUMA Centre Päijänne Tavastia.
+The Junior University operating model has been planned and is developed further in cooperation with the City of Lahti, the University of Helsinki, the Lahti University Campus, and the LUMA Centre Päijänne Tavastia.